krablak/global.hackathon/README.md

 ### Authors

-Michal Ráček and Radek Hofman
+Michal Ráček and Radek Hofman a.k.a.
+[PyJunkies](https://github.com/krablak/global.hackathon/blob/master/Teams/PyJunkies/ABOUT.md) team

 #### In which category do we take part in?